 Should your ball go into a bunker during your round, always enter at the lowest point, rake the bunker after your shot and leave the rake in a safe position, not with the tines pointing upwards.

 Be aware of vehicles and pedestrians passing along the road/footpath from either side when playing the 3rd and 18th holes.
-(Also the 1st hole, but will only effect play when using the blue tees)
+(Also the 1st hole, but will only effect play when using the white tees)

 A bell is situated in two locations on the course, firstly on the right hand side of the 9th green, (when leaving the green please ring to inform the group behind that you have now cleared the green) and another on the left hand side of the 12th hole as you walk onto the pathway at the end of the fairway (ring the bell to inform the group behind that the fairway is now clear).